 - Top 10 questions to ask a real estate agent when selling your house

-At Upside, we charge a fixed fee of $7,500 for private treaty and $8,500 for auction to manage everything from photography and marketing to open homes and liaising with buyers.
+At Upside, we charge a single all-inclusive fee to manage the entire sales process, and we’re completely transparent about what’s included.
 Our real estate agents are also paid bonuses (by us, not you) based on the level of service, not just the sale price.
 We also offer a free property value estimate, so request your free property value report now to get an idea of the worth of your home based on recent and historic sales data in the area.